westcreekenterprise/westcreekenterprise.github.io/pages/home.md

 projects:
   enabled: true
   align: right
-  heading: "Lead Generation Platform (LGP)"
+  heading: "Lead Generation Platform"
-  sub_heading: "Learn how the West Creek Enterprise LGP will drive your salesforce to success"
+  sub_heading: "Learn how WCE generates its leads, contacts, and critical information that you use to gain significant business advantage."
   limit: 2
   sort: "weight" # 'date'
   view_more_button_enabled: true